whirlwindnoa/badappleASCII/README.md

 # badappleASCII

-planning on playing bad apple on an iPhone with DFU mode and checkm8 exploit available<br>
+planning on playing bad apple on an iPhone with DFU mode and checkm8 exploit available (basically playing it on the bootloader)<br>
 therefore decided first to play it on a linux terminal<br><br>

 use `make` to build<br>